Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Introduction

-A key challenge in particle-based modeling lies in accurately representing contact interactions.
+One of the challenges in particle-based modeling lies in accurately representing contact interactions \cite{herman2016discrete,damsgaard2018application}.
 Nonlinear contact mechanics, including Hertzian-type normal forces, velocity-dependent restitution, tangential friction laws, and torque transfer at contact points, play a critical role in determining floe trajectories and rotational dynamics.
 Such nonlinear collision models, widely used in granular and rigid-body simulations~\cite{johnson1987contact, cundall1979discrete}, have recently been applied to sea ice floes \cite{herman2016discrete}.
-Rotational degrees of freedom further enrich the dynamics: collisions generate torques, frictional impulses modify angular momentum, and ocean drag acts simultaneously on translational and rotational motions.
+Rotational degrees of freedom further enrich the dynamics: collisions generate torques; frictional impulses modify angular momentum; and ocean drag acts simultaneously on translational and rotational motions.
 These effects contribute to complex behaviors such as spin alignment, rotational clustering, collision-induced jamming, and enhanced dissipation, all observed in high-resolution DEM studies~\cite{herman2016discrete}.

-In Part~I of this series~\cite{deng2025particle}, we have developed a particle--kinetic--hydrodynamic hierarchy for non-rotating cylindrical floes governed by linear contact forces.
-That formulation established a systematic pathway from Newtonian-type particle models to Vlasov-type kinetic descriptions and further to hydrodynamic equations based on velocity moments.
-While the non-rotating framework provides conceptual clarity, it neglects nonlinear contact mechanics and rotational effects that are essential for accurately capturing sea-ice behavior in fragmented regimes.
+In Part~I of this series~\cite{deng2025particle}, the first two authors developed a particle--kinetic--hydrodynamic hierarchy for non-rotating cylindrical floes governed by linear contact forces.
+The formulation established a systematic pathway from Newtonian-type particle models to Vlasov-type kinetic descriptions and further to hydrodynamic equations based on velocity moments.
+While the non-rotating framework provides conceptual clarity, it neglects nonlinear contact mechanics, rotational effects, and complex environmental forcings such as oceanic and atmospheric drags that are essential for sea-ice dynamics in the MIZ.